planess/offline-backend-angular/projects/offline-network/README.md

 This package helps to keep active development if internet connection is out for short time.

+> This module is used only in **development** running!

-How it works: system collects all http-request when connection is on and use the **last successfully** obtained results replacing the real htt-requests by saved copies when internet connection it off.
+### How it works:

+Module collects all http-request via **HttpClient** when connection is on and use the **last** successfully performed results replacing the real http-requests by saved copies when internet connection it off.

+> HTTP-request **headers** have **no impact** on the cache and are not considered in processing at
+> all.

+The presence or absence of any headers will not affect the result of saving requests and response.
+However, if you have some additional specific interceptors/processing of http-requests it can make some conflicts.

+# Limitations

+- Minimal Angular version - 12;
+- All data are saved in browser storage with **IndexedDB** (or Local Storage for the second priority).
+In the browser private tab it exists until browser is closed.

 # Setup